daviswr/ZenPacks.daviswr.Interfaces/README.md

 # ZenPacks.daviswr.Interfaces

-My own take on the ethernetCsmacd family of templates to include multicast rates, broadcast rates, drop rastes, queue length, and more thresholds.
+My own take on the ethernetCsmacd family of templates to include multicast rates, broadcast rates, drop rates, queue length, and more thresholds.

 ## Important